Record APIs

 Custom JSON Schemas

-above, you can register your own nested JSON schemas
+Section titled “Custom JSON Schemas”Akin to std.FileUpload above, you can register your own nested JSON schemas

-to be used with column CHECK
+to be used with column CHECKs.

 For now, the dashboard only allows viewing all registered JSON schemas, however